ucdrstdenis/ECS150-Project2/README.md

 We approached each phase individually, from the beginning stages of phase 1, to the final stages of phase 4.

 ## Phase 1 - Creating new execution threads.
 We first implemented a FIFO queue, by making modifications in queue.c.
 We defined the node and queue structures, then defined the functions queue_create, queue_destroy, queue_enqueue, queue_dequeue, queue_delete, queue_iterate, and queue_length.
+Our implementations all had to be in O(1) constant time, so we chose to use if statements and while loops and NOT for loops.

 For queue_create, we first allocated memory space for a queue we locally initialize.
 If we failed to allocate proper memory space for our initialization, we would return NULL for the function call.
 If we succeded to allocate proper memory space for our initialization, then we set the queue head to NULL, tail to NULL, and length to 0.
 Then we return the initialized queue.